molloy-lab/TREE-QMC-v1/README.md

 ------------------
 **TREE-QMC version 2 is now available.
 Check it out at [https://github.com/molloy-lab/TREE-QMC.git](https://github.com/molloy-lab/TREE-QMC.git).**

 The code in this repository was used in the study "TREE-QMC: Improving quartet graph construction for scalable and accurate species tree estimation from gene trees".
 This work presents the TREE-QMC method.
 It has been accepted to [RECOMB 2023](http://recomb2023.bilkent.edu.tr/program.html) and is available on [bioRxiv](https://doi.org/10.1101/2022.06.25.497608).
+The data used in this study are available on [Dryad](https://doi.org/10.5061/dryad.m0cfxpp6g) and the scripts are available on [Github](https://github.com/molloy-lab/tree-qmc-study).

 To build TREE-QMC, use commands:
 ```